FrazierMark/FSND/projects/capstone/final/README.md

-# Full Stack Grainy Days Camera Store Backend
+# Grainy Days Camera Store App
+## Full Stack Web Application w/ CRUD capablilites
 ## Grainy Days Specifications
 The Grainy Days Camera Store models a photography e-commerce site that sells cameras, lenses, and film.
 Through the management page ('/CreateProduct') you can create, update, and delete products that are then listed on their respective pages.

 ## Motivation for this project
 This is the capstone project for Udacity's fullstack nanodegree program.
 I wanted to create a website from scratch that had full backend and frontend capabilities.
-Also, I wanted to challenge myself by implementing a frontend user expereince that utilized a 3D space.
+Also, I wanted to challenge myself by implementing a frontend user expereince that utilized 3D assests.
+The library I used to achieve this was, @react-three-fiber (an abstraction from Three.js).

 ## Grainy Days App Hosted on Heroku
 ### https://grainydayz.herokuapp.com/
+(Loading is a bit slow, so please be patient.)

 ## Authentication